joearms/joearms.github.com/_posts/2014-02-07-why-programming-is-difficult.md

 Often we write program for the output only.
-In this case the input and program itself will not have to be maintained in the future and so doesn't have to be particularly beautiful or well described.
+In this case the input and program itself will not have to be maintained in the future and so don't have to be particularly beautiful or well described.

 My Erlang book is an example of this.
 Once the book is published, maintaining the inputs and the program that produced the book is not